-To maintain our excellent standards we employ high-quality academic staff who are involved in both teaching and research.
-We believe that our research makes your learning experience more engaging and is relevant to the needs of employers and wider society.
+We maintain our excellent standards by employing high-quality academic staff who are involved in both teaching and research.
+We believe that our research makes your learning experience more engaging and relevant to the needs of employers and wider society.

 Your student fee also goes towards providing the best possible student support.
 This includes investment in generous scholarships and funding to help you during your studies.
 We employ expert staff to provide advice and guidance in areas such as planning for your career, helping you to secure a work placement, or finding you a professional mentor and much, much more.